rails/rails/guides/source/association_basics.md

 ### Adding further delegation

-We can expand our `Entry` delegator and enhance it further by defining `delegate` and using polymorphism on the subclasses.
+We can enhance our `Entry` delegator by defining `delegate` and using polymorphism on the subclasses.
 For example, to delegate the `title` method from `Entry` to it's subclasses:

 ```ruby